mazhengcn/deeprte/docs/README.tex.md

 ### Download datasets

 First we need to copy datasets to our `/path/to/project_root` folder and currently the downloaded datasets are MATLAB `.mat` files.
-You can do this by running the following script:
+Run the following command:

 - Default: